nasuni-labs/nasuni-api-utilities/README.md

 ### Bulk Share Creation
 These scripts demonstrate how shares can be created, exported, and subsequently updated.
 The scripts use CSV files for Input and output.\
-**Compatibility**: Nasuni 8.0 or higher required; Requires PowerShell Version: 7.0 or higher.\
+**Compatibility**: Nasuni 8.0 or higher required; Required PowerShell Version: 7.0 or higher.\

 #### Step 1 - Create Shares From CSV
 Uses CSV input to create shares.
 We recommend manually creating several shares along with desired settings and then use the ExportAllSharesToCSV.ps1 script to output a CSV.
-Use the exported CSV as template for creating additional shares.
+Use the exported CSV as a template for creating additional shares.
 The shareid, filer_name, volume_name columns are ignored during import but must be present.
 If more than one user or group is present for a share permissions element, separate them with semicolons.
 Domain group or usernames should use this format: DOMAIN\sAMAccountName.\
 **CSV Contents**: shareid,volume_guid,volume_name,filer_serial_number,filer_name,share_name,path,comment,readonly,browseable,authAuthall,authRo_users,authRw_users,authDeny_users,authRo_groups,authRw_groups,authDeny_groups,hosts_allow,hide_unreadable,enable_previous_vers,case_sensitive,enable_snapshot_dirs,homedir_support,mobile,browser_access,aio_enabled,veto_files,fruit_enabled,smb_encrypt,shared_links_enabled,link_force_password,link_allow_rw,external_share_url,link_expire_limit,link_authAuthall,link_authAllow_groups_ro,link_authAllow_groups_rw,link_authDeny_groups,link_authAllow_users_ro,link_authAllow_users_rw,link_authDeny_users\

 **Variants**: This script has two variants: One with no input filtering and one that prompts for the filer serial and volume GUID to match.